Declare or change your major

-- The Office of the Registrar will review, process, and update your student record in CMS.
-Allow 7 business days for the Office of the Registrar to process and update in CMS.
+- The Office of the Registrar will review, process, and update your student record in OASIS.
+Allow 7 business days for the Office of the Registrar to process and update in OASIS.

-- Check you CMS Student Center to verify that your major, concentration, or minor is updated.
+- Check your OASIS Student Center to verify that your major, concentration, or minor is updated.

-If you've followed all of the steps above and your CMS Student record has not been updated after 7 business days, follow up with the Office of the Registrar.
+If you've followed all of the steps above and your OASIS record has not been updated after 7 business days, follow up with the Office of the Registrar.